 When applying for a project on Berzelius some things are especially worth mentioning making the review process simpler for our reviewers

 - Apply for your estimated time average compute need for the project duration in terms of GPU-hours/month (actually per 30-days running), where continuous use of one GPU equals 720 GPU-h/month.
-This is also the default allocation.
+The default allocation is 240 GPU-h/month which correspond to 1/3 GPU on average.
 Scale this figure to match your need.
 Other compute resources such as CPU and memory are matched automatically to this request.

 - This request is made under the "Resources" heading of your main application page, clicking a link "Berzelius Compute".
 Only do this if you request more than the default compute time or storage space.

 - If applying for more than the standard compute allocation, a motivation containing a break-down of how you have arrived at your request is required.
 This break-down should be provided in the "Resource Usage" field in the "Basic Information" section on the main application page.

 - If applying for more than the standard storage allocation, a motivation containing a break-down of how you have arrived at your request is required.
 This should be provided in the "Abridged Data Management Plan" field in the "Basic Information" section on the main application page.

 - Specify how many users are expected to work on your project.